 Overview the two related instructional focuses: 1) a strategic research process and 2) an organizational system for annotating and archiving sources and making and recording notes and analysis.
-It's important that students have an initial understanding of the process so they can allow themselves to explore the topic and sources before feeling like they need to have a final position or thesis.
-Likewise it's important that students use the portfolio to organize and store their research and analysis so they have a strong record from which to draw upon to develop their evidence-based perspectives.
+It's important that students have an initial understanding of the process so they can allow themselves to explore the topic and sources before feeling like they need to develop a final position or thesis.
+Likewise it's important that students use the portfolio to organize and store their research and analysis so they have a strong record from which to draw upon to develop their evidence-based perspectives into the various products they will create in order to communicate that new perspective.